thenormalsquid/bstree/readme.md

 ## TODO

 * change `find` to `search`
+* handle nodes with duplicate values.
+Currently, inserting a duplicate node cause a stack overflow.
+I hope this can be done elegantly, I suspect it will look ugly.

 * Finish `size`, `search`, `present?`, `height`, `bst?`, `maximum`, `minimum`, `successor` and predecessor` before finishing node `delete`.
 This will provide a lot